-Another one of my favourite films is Copycat.
-The movie is about Dr Helen Hudson (Sigourney Weaver) an expert criminologist.
+Another one of my favorite films is Copycat.
+The movie is about Dr. Helen Hudson (Sigourney Weaver) an expert criminologist.
 After giving a lecture at the local university she is trapped in the lavatory by one of her previous subjects Cullum.
 He sneaks into the toilet and waits for the Doctor to make her entrance.
 The killer captures her and kills a police officer at the scene.
 He brutally attacks Helen leaving her deeply traumatized.
-After the attack she becomes a severe agoraphobic and hides in her apartment.
+After the attack, she becomes a severe agoraphobic and hides in her apartment.
 However, it seems the dark underworld won’t leave her alone.
 A copycat killer is out there on a killing spree, and Helen is forced to help with the case.

-The Saturn-Pluto contact is symbolic of deep mistrust of authority, and sometimes particularly with hard aspects something freezes and sometimes it never thaws.
+The Saturn-Pluto contact is symbolic of deep mistrust of authority, and particularly with hard aspects, something freezes and never thaws.
 However, the individual can be in positions of power themselves and hold the mighty power sword.
 Both planets, especially together, often represent a strong urge for power and control.

 Liz Greene says that the individual with this aspect is both Hitler and the persecuted scapegoat.
 Helen Hudson bolted every door shut and nailed down all the windows, and still, Pluto entered the psyche, and this is because we cannot lock-out any part of nature, even the uncomfortable side.